 In 2016, Dr. Jeff Nyquist and Dr. Duje Tadin conducted a study to draw a correlation between video games and the effects they seem to have on improving cognitive performance.
-By deconstructing the popular video game, “Halo”, they found a that embedded in the game were the building blocks for perceptual training tasks that, if isolated and magnified, could potentially improve visual cognitive performance.
+By deconstructing the popular video game, “Halo”, they found that embedded in the game were the building blocks for perceptual training tasks.
+If isolated and magnified, these perceptual training tasks could potentially improve visual cognitive performance.
 They tested the new training protocol with a population of visually impaired youth and found that there was an improvement effect, that when re-tested 12 months later, remained stable.

 This study was the foundation for NeuroTrainer, that would later help athletes improve their cognitive abilities, including decision making speeds, multi-tasking and focus.
 Read the original study here: Perceptual Training yields rapid improvements in visually impaired youth.